Fraud Trends in Westchester County

 - Charged under federal and state laws, with penalties ranging from 5 to 30 years in prison, depending on the severity of the fraud.

-What are the Comprehensive Defense Strategies For Fraud Charges?
+What Are the Comprehensive Defense Strategies for Fraud Charges?

 Facing fraud charges can be daunting, but a well-structured defense strategy can make all the difference.
 At Proto, Sachs & Brown, LLP, we customize our approach to each client, thoroughly examining the details of your case and identifying potential weaknesses in the prosecution’s arguments.
 Our methods include:

-- Thorough Investigation: We gather and review all available evidence, including financial statements, digital communications, and witness testimonies.
+- Thorough investigation: We gather and review all available evidence, including financial statements, digital communications, and witness testimonies.

-- Legal Precedents: We leverage pertinent case law and legal precedents that may support your defense.
+- Legal precedents: We leverage pertinent case law and legal precedents that may support your defense.

-- Proactive Negotiation: We negotiate with prosecutors to potentially reduce charges or secure lesser penalties.
+- Proactive negotiation: We negotiate with prosecutors to potentially reduce charges or secure lesser penalties.

 Our approach includes maintaining constant communication with our clients, ensuring they are informed and involved in the decision-making process.
 Regular updates and consultations are key in developing a trustworthy attorney-client relationship, which is essential for an effective defense.